The 7-Step Antidote to Cure the Silent Wealth-Killer Known as Analysis Paralysis

 So my question is this: If it seems that an individual’s biggest accomplishments are directly correlated with discomfort, why don’t people actively seek ways to experience discomfort every day?

 Simple—it’s human nature.
-Think about a toddler’s first day of Kindergarten.
+Think about a toddler’s first day of kindergarten.
 What do they do when their parents leave for the first time?
 Many cry uncontrollably.
 In fact, most cry until they become comfortable with this new environment.
-Now this once uncomfortable place called “school” is now very comforting, and many toddlers have few problems attending every day.
+Days or weeks later, this once-uncomfortable place called “school” becomes very comforting, and many toddlers have few problems attending.

 My point is this: